Ride the YARTS Bus to Yosemite National Park

 YARTS provides convenient connection service to individuals traveling by train and bus.
 Passengers on Amtrak or Greyhound who travel into the Fresno or Merced stations have their YARTS fares included in their tickets.

 Multiple YARTS Stops

-If you’re traveling by car, the buses make stops along four routes into the park.
-Here they are:
+If you’re traveling by car, the buses make stops along four routes into the park:

 - Hwy.
-120/395 starting in Mammoth Lakes on the east side of the park.
+120/395 starting in Mammoth Lakes on the east side of the park (runs during summer season).

-YARTS staff recommends showing up at the YARTS stop early to beat the crowds and to ensure your watch is in sync with the YARTS drivers’ atomic clocks.
-The bus drivers don’t leave a stop until their clocks hit the scheduled departure time.
+YARTS staff recommends showing up at the YARTS stop early to beat the crowds.
 Before boarding, you can load any strollers, backpacks, bikes or luggage into the stowage area.

 Ride Free Park Shuttle

-As you enter the park, YARTs buses get to use the “bus-only” lane when park traffic is heavy, which means less time for you in a vehicle and more time outdoors in the park.
-Once you’re in the Yosemite Valley, you can get to where you want to go by taking the free park shuttle.
-It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area, (in winter).
+As you enter the park, YARTS buses get to use the “bus-only” lane when park traffic is heavy, which means less time for you in a vehicle and more time outdoors in the park.
+Once you’re in Yosemite Valley, you can get to where you want to go by taking the free park shuttle.
+It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and in the winter the Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area.
 Without having to worry about where to park at trailheads or visitor centers, you can maximize your time in the park.

 And at the end of the day, you don’t have to worry about the drive home.